 There are also e-participation initiatives that are implemented at the national level and adopted by local governments.
 In Saudi Arabia, a dedicated portal called Balady offers a wide array of e-participation functions (e-information, e-consultation and e-decision-making) and tools, and it is integrated with municipal services so that local feedback on e-services can be obtained and improvements made.
-The Malaysian Administrative Modernisation and Management Planning Unit, as the lead agency for public sector digitalization, provides support for all public sector entities-including local authorities-to facilitate the development and implementation of e-participation platforms and mechanisms.
+The Malaysian Administrative Modernisation and Management Planning Unit, as the lead agency for public sector digitalization, provides support for all public sector entities including local authorities-to facilitate the development and implementation of e-participation platforms and mechanisms.
 In Peru, the national Government provides support to more than 2,400 local government authorities through the cloud-based Plataforma Participa Perú and Facilita Perú; these two platforms offer municipalities a simple way to launch and manage citizen consultations.
-In Bangladesh, communication and collaboration are facilitated at the country, municipal and rural local government levels through e-participation tools available on the national Government and operated by private companies and some of these platforms use open source software.
+In Bangladesh, communication and collaboration are facilitated at the country, municipal and rural local government levels through e-participation tools available on the national portal.
+In Japan, local governments are using open dialogue platforms developed by the national Government and operated by private companies and some of these platforms use open source software.